Sujal781/code-review-agent/review_report.md

 - Inline styles are used, which can lead to duplication and make maintenance harder.
 Consider using a separate CSS file for styles.

 **💡 Suggestions:**
-- Consider adding a `<meta name='description'>` tag for better SEO.
+- Consider adding a `<meta>` tag for description and keywords for better SEO.
-- Use a more descriptive title for better user experience and SEO.
+- Use a more descriptive title for better accessibility and SEO.
-- Consider using a CSS framework or preprocessor for better styling management.
+- Consider using a CSS framework or preprocessor for better styling practices.

 ---

 ### `frontend/package-lock.json`
 **Severity:** 🟡 MEDIUM

-**🧹 Quality:**
-- The versioning for dependencies is using caret (^) which may lead to unexpected breaking changes if a new major version is released.
-Consider using exact versions or a more controlled versioning strategy.
-- The 'engines' field specifies a wide range of Node.js versions (>= 0.4) which may lead to compatibility issues with modern libraries and features.

 **💡 Suggestions:**
-- Regularly update dependencies to their latest stable versions to benefit from performance improvements and security patches.
-- Consider adding a `scripts` section to define common commands for building, testing, and linting the project.
-- Consider updating the 'engines' field to a more recent version of Node.js to ensure compatibility with current libraries and features.
+- Consider updating the 'engines' field to reflect a more current version of Node.js, as some dependencies require Node.js >= 10.13.0 or higher.
-- Review the dependencies for any that may be outdated or have known vulnerabilities.
 - Consider updating the 'node' engine version in 'engines' to a more recent version to ensure compatibility with the latest features and security updates.
 - Review the licenses of the dependencies to ensure compliance with your project's licensing requirements.